-The net impact of the RPS refinancing will be to reduce the annual borrowing costs on the RPS by \$65,000.
+The net impact of the RPS refinancing will be to reduce the annual borrowing costs on the RPS by \$60,000.

-The overall impact of the transactions and trading activity over the year has resulted in the reduction in the debt owed by the Group, with the ratio of equity to total assets further improving from 47.6 % to 49.0%.
+The overall impact of the transactions and trading activity over the year has resulted in the reduction in the debt owed by the Group, with the ratio of equity to total assets further improving from 42.0% % to 43.7%.

-In September 2020 Speirs Foods (2018) LP entered into a five year term loan facility for up to \$1 million with a New Zealand registered bank at an interest rate of 2.30%.
-This facility will be used to fund capital expenditure including plant for increased automation of the prepack product line.
-Speirs Foods also undertook a rearrangement of its working capital funding which is expected to significantly reduce facility and interest costs.
+In the year ended 30 June 2021 Speirs Foods (2018) LP entered into a five-year term loan facility for up to \$1 million with a New Zealand registered bank at an interest rate of 2.30%.
+This facility is used to fund capital expenditure including plant for increased automation of the prepack product line.